-- Teammates believe and behave as an interdependent and ONE‐minded team player.
+- Teammates believe and behave as interdependent and ONE‐minded team players.

 - You believe: None of us is as smart as all of us which equates to 1 + 1 = 3.

 - Teammates believe: that the whole is greater than the sum of its parts – abundance.

-- You demonstrate in word and action an attitude of “We” and personal accountability.
+- You demonstrate in word and action an attitude of “We” plus you extend personal accountability.

-- Teammates believe and behave as a separate and independent‐minded team player.
+- Teammates believe and behave as separate and independent‐minded team players.

 - You believe: I am right, and you had better listen to me which equates to 1 + 1 = 1.5.

 - Teammates believe there is not enough, so you fight to get what you think is rightfully yours – scarcity.

 Teams can get by while operating in an atmosphere of separateness, but they never achieve full potential.
 By definition, they pull in separate directions.